Antelope-IT/scroller-variable/README.md

 Health Warning
 ==============
-Please be aware that this is the first docker image I have built and the first time I've used Python.
+Please be aware that this is one of the first docker image I have built and the first time I've used Python.
 I have created this source code by following many "Getting started with..." articles.
 You are welcome to use this code and to learn from my mistakes, however I make no guarantees as to its functionality or suitability.

 Build
 ---------